dotdirect/pakfactory-shopify/README.md

 # PakFactory Shopify Theme

-This repository contains the custom Shopify theme for **PakFactory**.
-It’s built for maintainability, performance, and ongoing development with Git and the Shopify CLI.
+This repository contains the custom Shopify theme for **PakFactory**, now with all theme files located at the root level of the repository for Shopify GitHub integration compatibility.

 ---

 ## 📁 Folder Structure

 ```
-theme/
+/           # Root-level theme files
 ├── assets/        # Static assets: CSS, JavaScript, images, fonts
 ├── config/        # Theme configuration and settings
 ├── layout/        # Theme layout files (e.g., theme.liquid)